-For children with a Statement or Education, Health and Care Plan (EHCP) we ensure the secondary school SENDCO is available to attend the annual review held early in the summer term, so they have plenty of time to make transition arrangements.
+For children with an Education, Health and Care Plan (EHCP) we ensure the secondary school SENDCO is available to attend the annual review held early in the summer term, so they have plenty of time to make transition arrangements.

 How do we manage the administration of medication and personal care?